Trailer for Pink Flamingos (1972)

 Smosh wiki listing – Concise history of the website from 2005 beginning to the most subscribed You Tube Channel in 2013.

-Smosh – How it came secure ¢30 million dollar investment this year
+Smosh – How it came secure ¢30 million dollar investment in 2013

 Kickstarter and independent film – note one of the projects is Manson Family-themed.